CounterpartyXCP/counterparty-core/counterparty-client/README.md

 # This prints a BIP39 recovery phrase ONCE — write it down (see Backups).
 xcp wallet new_address --label savings --address-type bech32

-# Import an existing key or BIP39 mnemonic (use @file to read from a file)
+# Import an existing key or BIP39 mnemonic.
+Omit both secret flags to be
+# prompted without echo, or read from a file with the @file form (recommended).
-xcp wallet import_address --mnemonic "@/path/to/seed.txt" --address-type taproot
+xcp wallet import_address --mnemonic "@/path/to/seed.txt" --address-type taproot xcp wallet import_address --address-type taproot   # prompts for the secret

 xcp wallet list_addresses
 xcp wallet address_balances --address <address>